 Capture mechanic dumbs down the defining element of 3D Mario: character control

 A lot of the newer enemies are ugly

 Music is mediocre for the most part

 Mario is too jovial: he strikes tada! poses and has his mouth opened wide on the pause screen.
-Mario is way too ecstatic when collecting a multi-moon that it gets irritating. i don't need this twirling around shit in my mario game.
+Mario is way too ecstatic when collecting a multi-moon that it gets irritating.
+I don't need this twirling around in my Mario game.